-ARTICLE 17 : ROLL STRUCTURE TESTING
+ARTICLE 17: ROLL STRUCTURE TESTING

-17.1 Conditions applicable to both roll structure tests :
+17.1 Conditions applicable to both roll structure tests:

-- 17.1.1 Rubber 3mm thick may be used between the load pads and the roll structure. - 17.1.2 Under the load, deformation must be less than 50mm, measured along the loading axis and any structural failure limited to 100mm below the top of the rollover structure when measured vertically. - 17.1.3 Any significant modification introduced into any of the structures tested shall require that part to pass a further test.
+- 17.1.1 Rubber 3mm thick may be used between the load pads and the roll structure. - 17.1.2 Both peak loads must be applied in less than three minutes and be maintained for 10 seconds. - 17.1.3 Under the load, deformation must be less than 50mm, measured along the loading axis and any structural failure limited to 100mm below the top of the rollover structure when measured vertically. - 17.1.4 Any significant modification introduced into any of the structures tested shall require that part to pass a further test.

-17.2 Principal roll structure :
+17.2 Principal roll structure: